 The Activa Plus Air dry Clay centered and opened well.
 The clay did feel a little gritty, probably from the cellulose fibers and minerals added.
-It didn’t do too bad on the Pottery Wheel.
-A bit more water was used and it didn’t mold as easily as ceramic clay.
+It didn’t do too badly on the Pottery Wheel.
+A bit more water was used, and it didn’t mold as easily as ceramic clay.

 AMACO-Stonex Clay on the Pottery Wheel

 Stonex is made in the USA.
 It’s a smooth water-based modeling clay made of all-natural Clay and preservatives that harden the clay.
 This moist air-dry clay should be wedged before use.
 When completely dry, it produces a hard, durable piece of art.